 Probably not.
-But then every remodelor isn’t Roelofs Remodeling.
+But then every remodeler isn’t Roelofs Remodeling.
 Read the warranty.
 Know your rights before you sign on the dotted line.
 This is what full disclosure is all about.
-Or at least it is when you deal with a remodelor with integrity:
+Or at least it is when you deal with a remodeler with integrity:

 In the belief that both the consumer and the remodeling contractor will benefit from knowing what their respective warranty rights are, the Remodelors Council of the Twin Cities™ has prepared this document for its member/contractors to distribute to their customers.
 The following is a summary of the Minnesota Home Improvement Warranty Law which went into effect January 1, 1982.
 In the event this summary conflicts with the actual language of the law, as it may be amended or changed from time to time, the actual language of the law shall control

 Your remodeling contractor is the Warrantor under the Minnesota Home Improvement Warranty Law.

 - For home improvement work involving major structural changes or additions to a residential building, the Remodeler warrants to the Owners

 - For a one year period, the Home improvement shall be free from defects caused by faulty workmanship and defective materials due to non-compliance with building standards; and,

 - For a ten year period, the home improvement shall be free from major construction defects.

 - For home improvement work involving installation of plumbing, electrical, heating or cooling systems, the Remodeler warrants to the Owner that, for a two year period, the home Improvement shall be free from defects, caused by faulty installation of the system or systems.

 - For any other home improvement work not covered by paragraphs 1 and 2 above, the Remodeler warrants to the Owner that, for one year period, the home improvement shall be free from defects caused by faulty installation of the system or systems.